Cgg/crazymailer/README.md

 Usage
 -----

 `run.sh` will start a micro node server and open a web page in your favorite browser.
+Alternatively, you can do `node app.js` and then open `http://localhost:4242` in a web browser.

 Profit!